gwena/in-the-wild/README.md

 ## Game Engine and Libraries

+The game library/engine used is [play-cljc](https://github.com/oakes/play-cljc), _A library for making games that run in both OpenGL and WebGL_, by Zach Oakes.
+For the other libraries used with play-cljc, check the section [Companion Libraries](https://github.com/oakes/play-cljc#companion-libraries).

-The game library/engine used is [play-cljc](https://github.com/oakes/play-cljc) and [play-cljc-examples](https://github.com/oakes/play-cljc-examples) provided a great initial starting point, and boilerplate.
+The repo [play-cljc-examples](https://github.com/oakes/play-cljc-examples) provided a good initial starting point, and some of the boilerplate code is still used.

 ## Build and Run